gofynd/fdk-client-swift/documentation/platform/COMMUNICATION.md

 | body | AudienceReq | yes | Request body |

-Add audience which is used to import CSV files containing emails, phone numbers, and other variables in order to populate email/SMS templates for bulk delivery via a Campaign.
+Audience is used to import CSV files containing emails, phone numbers, and other variables in order to populate email/SMS templates for bulk delivery via a Campaign.
+Use this API to create audience.

 *Returned Response:*